ychili/galleries/docs/Manual.rst

 fields named by these settings.
 The "fieldnames" key expects an array of field names.
-There should be a correspondingly named top-level table for each field name itself containing at least one of the tables for creating rules discussed above (i.e. implications, aliases, and descriptors).
+There should be a correspondingly named top-level table for each field name itself containing at least one of the tables for creating rules discussed above (implications, multi-implications, aliases, and descriptors).
 These rules will only be applied to the named field.
 The "fieldgroups" key should be a table whose values are arrays of field names.
 For each key there should be a correspondingly named top-level table, the rules in which will be applied to the fields named in that array.

 An example in TOML format of defining different rules for different fields::

-    fieldnames = ["Field A"]
+    fieldnames = ["FieldA"]

     [fieldgroups]
-    "B + C" = ["Field B", "Field C"]
+    "B + C" = ["FieldB", "FieldC"]

-    ["Field A".implications]
+    [FieldA.implications]
     # Implications defined in this table will be applied
-    # just to Field A.
+    # just to FieldA.

     ["B + C".implications]
     # Implications defined in this table will be applied
-    # to both Field B and Field C.
+    # to both FieldB and FieldC.

     ["B + C".aliases]
     # Same with aliases and descriptors tables